openforis/sepal-doc/docs/source/team/contribute.rst

 To work on multiple files at the same time, you cannot work directly from GitHub.
 Rather, you need to install a local version of the source.

 To avoid the publication of low-quality documentation, SEPAL users don't have the rights to directly push edits to master files.
-Instead, you must fork the project into their own accounts by selecting the :code:`fork` button in the upper-right side of the `GitHub page of the documentation <https://github.com/openforis/sepal-doc>`_:
+Instead, you must fork the project into their own accounts by selecting the :code:`fork` button on the upper-right side of the `GitHub page of the documentation <https://github.com/openforis/sepal-doc>`_:

 .. figure:: ../_images/team/contribute/fork.png
-    :alt: GitHub fork
+    :alt: GitHub fork button

-    The **Fork** button on GitHub.

-In the fork pop-up window, select the account you want to use:
+In the **Fork** pop-up window, select the account you want to use:

 .. figure:: ../_images/team/contribute/fork_select.png
     :alt: Fork pop-up window.

-    Select the account to fork.

 In the upper-left side of the following page, you can see your location.
 This repository is stored in your account, but it's a fork of the original :code:`openforis/sepal-doc` file.

 .. note::

-    To learn more about the forking system in GitHub, see `this article <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_
+    To learn more about the forking system in GitHub, see `this article <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_.

 .. figure:: ../_images/team/contribute/fork_landing.png
     :alt: Landing page of the forked project

-    Landing page of the forked project.

 We are now ready for local installation.